hawkinsw/CPPTimes/pointers.md

 }
 ```

-In the snippet above, `ptr` has type *pointer to `char`* and it "points at" (also pronounced as "targets") variable `c1`.
+In the snippet above, `ptr` has type *pointer to `char`* and it "points at" variable `c1`.
 It is really important to be aware that there is no such type in C++ as "pointer" -- the type is an entire phrase *pointer to X* where *X* is some type.
 That means that the type of a pointer variable specifies

 1.  that the variable is a pointer, _and_
 2.  the type of the variable at its target.

-That's important because a variable that is a "pointer to a `char`" can only point at `char` variables; a "pointer to an `int`" can only point at an `int`; and so on.
+That's important because a variable that is a "pointer to a `char`" can only point at `char`-typed variables; a "pointer to an `int`" can only point at an `int`-typed variable; and so on.

 The scope of `ptr` is the body of `function`.